top of page

 Feb 24 min read

-Mastering Harvard Referencing for BTEC Applied Science Unit 6
+BTEC Applied Science Unit 6 - Mastering Harvard Referencing

-Much knowledge comes from books When writing reports or assignments in Applied Science, you’ll often need to show where your information came from.
+Much knowledge comes from books When writing reports or assignments in BTEC Applied Science , you’ll often need to show where your information came from.
 Whether you’re explaining a chemical process, describing a piece of equipment, or analysing results from your own investigation, you must give credit to the original source.
 That’s where Harvard referencing comes in.
 What Is Harvard Referencing?
-Harvard referencing is a system used to acknowledge the work of other people when y
+Harvard referencing is a system used to acknowledge the work of other people

 PM